Moment maps and cohomology of non-reductive quotients: Cohomology and intersection pairings on non-reductive quotients

-\begin{thm}[\textbf{Localisation for non-reductive quotients, \cite{}}] Let $X$ be a smooth projective variety endowed with a well-adapted linear action of $H=U \rtimes R$ such that $H$-stability=$H$-semistability holds.
-For any equivariant cohomology class $\eta$ on $X$ represented by an equivariant differential form $\eta(z)$ whose degree is the dimension of $X/\!/H$ we have
+\begin{theorem}[\textbf{Localisation for non-reductive quotients}] Let $X$ be a smooth projective variety endowed with a well-adapted linear action of $H=U \rtimes R$ such that $H$-stability=$H$-semistability holds in the strong sense of Definition \ref{def:s=ss}.
+For any equivariant cohomology class $\eta$ on $X$ represented by an equivariant differential form $\eta(z)$ whose degree is the dimension of $X/\!/H$, we have (in the notation of Theorem \ref{jeffreykirwan} and Definitions \ref{defn:jeffreykirwan} and \ref{def:bundles})